Posted on

 Aflatoxins

-- Body Systems Affected: Aflatoxins primarily target your Liver and Immune System.
+• Body Systems Affected: Aflatoxins primarily target the liver and immune system.
 Chronic exposure suppresses immune function, weakening your body’s defense against infections by hindering white blood cell function.

 Ochratoxin A